-This report is prepared with reference to the GRI The 2022 sustainability report is not externally Standards.
-The information covers all consolidated assured.
-Vow aspires to seek external assurance for subsidiaries within the Vow group.
-The main practice the 2023 sustainability report. is that subsidiaries are fully consolidated from the date on which control is transferred to the group,

-The report is structured with reference to the and that they are deconsolidated from the date that control ceases.
-HR-related topics are however the next chapter. consolidated on a quarterly basis, whereas GHG
+This report is prepared with reference to the GRI Standards.
+The information covers all consolidated subsidiaries within the Vow group.
+The main practice is that subsidiaries are fully consolidated from the date on which control is transferred to the group, and that they are deconsolidated from the date that control ceases.
+HR-related topics are however consolidated on a quarterly basis, whereas GHG emissions are consolidated for the whole year.
+The 2022 sustainability report is not externally assured.
+Vow aspires to seek external assurance for the 2023 sustainability report.